Human vs. Synthetic: The Battle for the Soul of AI Filmmaking

 Who stands behind the choice?

-If you cannot answer these cleanly, the viewer will answer them for you.
+If you can’t answer these cleanly, the viewer may answer them for you.

-Proof is not one thing.
-It is a bundle of small signals that help people relax into the story, and those signals tend to fall into three areas.
+Proof isn’t one thing.
+It’s a bundle of small signals that help people relax into the story, and those signals tend to fall into three areas.
 Where it came from, meaning how the work was made.
 Proof it happened, meaning what existed beyond the edit.
 And intent, meaning why the choices were made and who answers for them.

-Tools can help show where it came from, but they cannot supply intent.
-Labels can help with disclosure, but they do not prove it happened once the clip gets reposted and stripped of context.
-That is why trust has to be designed into the work, not pasted on at the end.
+Tools can help show where it came from, but they can’t supply intent.
+Labels can help with disclosure, but they don’t prove something happened once the clip gets reposted and stripped of context.
+That’s why trust has to be designed into the work, not pasted on at the end.

-Once tools can generate options faster than a human can review them, creative value moves toward taste and responsibility, which is why automation grows toward 2030 becomes a creative question as well as an economic one.
-Output is abundant.
-Judgement is not.
-That is where the job moves.
+In post, the shift is less about speed and more about judgement.
+Once tools can generate options faster than a human can review them, creative value moves towards taste and responsibility, which is why automation grows toward 2030 becomes a creative question as well as an economic one.

 Five habits worth stealing